Avaiga/taipy-doc/docs/manuals/auth/authentication.md

 setting the *protocol* argument of the constructor to "none".

 !!!
 Note "Using Taipy configuration to set default authenticator"
-    To set the *default authenticator* to `none` you can use the authentication configuration either in Python or Toml:
+    To set the *default authenticator* to `none` you can use the authentication configuration either in Python or TOML:

     === "Python configuration"